sk-ai-net/SKaiNET/README.md

 **SKaiNET** is an open-source deep learning framework written in Kotlin, designed with developers in mind to enable the creation modern AI powered applications with ease.

+## Quick example: training/eval phases with context wrappers

+SKaiNET provides small helper scopes to override the execution phase for a given call without mutating your base context:

+- train(ctx) { ... } — runs the block with phase = TRAIN
+- eval(ctx) { ... } — runs the block with phase = EVAL

+This is useful for modules that behave differently in training vs evaluation (e.g., Dropout, BatchNorm).

+Kotlin

+import sk.ainet.context.train
+import sk.ainet.context.eval
+import sk.ainet.lang.nn.DefaultNeuralNetworkExecutionContext
+// import your model class that defines forward(x, ctx)

+val base = DefaultNeuralNetworkExecutionContext() // default phase is EVAL val x = /* prepare your input tensor */ val model = /* construct your model */

+// Force TRAIN phase for this call only val yTrain = train(base) { ctx ->
+    model.forward(x, ctx)
+}

+// Force EVAL phase for this call only val yEval = eval(base) { ctx ->
+    model.forward(x, ctx)
+}

+// You can still call with the base context directly (uses its phase) val yBase = model.forward(x, base)

 ## Development Practices

 This project follows established development practices for maintaining code quality and release management: